KFFV

 KFFV (channel 44) is a television station in Seattle, Washington, United States, airing programming from MeTV.
-It is owned and operated by Weigel Broadcasting alongside Bellingham-licensed Heroes & Icons station KVOS-TV, channel 12 (which KFFV simulcasts on its third digital subchannel).
-Both stations share studios on Third Avenue South in Seattle, while KFFV's transmitter is located on Capitol Hill east of downtown.
+It is owned and operated by Weigel Broadcasting alongside Bellingham-licensed Univision affiliate KVOS-TV (channel 12).
+The two stations share studios on Third Avenue South in Seattle; KFFV's transmitter is located on Capitol Hill east of downtown.

 History

 Early years

 The former KHCV call letters were assigned by the Federal Communications Commission (FCC) with a construction permit on October 2, 1989.
 The station signed on the air on January 1, 1999, on Channel 45 after many permit extensions.

 Channel launches

 During the week of August 11, 2006, KHCV started carrying Azteca América on its analog channel 45 and on its digital channel 44.2.

-On December 20, 2006, Navarre's FUNimation Entertainment announced that the FUNimation channel would be broadcast on KHCV 44.3.
+On December 20, 2006, Navarre's FUNimation Entertainment announced that the Funimation Channel would be broadcast on KHCV 44.3.

 On March 1, 2007, KHCV started broadcasting content from GNF Entertainment Network on its digital subchannels 44.3 and 44.4.
 44.3 carried GNF "Game & Music" and 44.4 carried GNF "Movie".